7 min read

 Ah.

-"Are you going to fight those foreigners called Berkin or something?"
+"Are you going to fight those foreigners called Baikan?"

-When she bombarded him with questions in succession with dazed eyes, he chuckled.
-Pfft.
+When she fired off questions in succession with bleary eyes, he smiled faintly.

 "Probably."

-Lanthe sat wrapped in the blanket, looking at him with swollen eyes.
+Lanthe sat there covered by the blanket, staring at him with swollen eyes.

-The more thorough armament than usual made her heart stir—she couldn't help it.
-She couldn't take her eyes off his every action as he finished donning all his armor, checked his sword once, and sheathed it.
-Was it dangerous work?
-Of course it would be, since it's combat.
-She heard murmuring sounds from within her heart.
+The more thorough armoring than usual made her chest stir restlessly—she couldn't help it.
+She couldn't take her eyes off each of his actions as he finished putting on all his gear and checked his sword once before sliding it into its sheath.
+Was this dangerous work?
+Of course it was dangerous, it was combat.

 "Nina said you're incredibly strong."